cem-usp/locais-nova-location-allocation/README.md

 ## Overview

-This repository provides a reproducible pipeline for calculating the Maximal Coverage [Location-Allocation](https://en.wikipedia.org/wiki/Location-allocation) to identify optimal locations for one or more facilities, specifically targeting food establishments, to maximize accessibility and coverage within the defined area.
+This repository provides a reproducible pipeline for calculating the Maximal Coverage [Location-Allocation](https://en.wikipedia.org/wiki/Location-allocation) to identify optimal sites for fresh and/or healthy food establishments in favelas (informal settlements in Brazil) and urban communities.
+The goal is to improve accessibility and maximize coverage within the study region.

 The report is available [here](https://cem-usp.github.io/locais-nova-location-allocation/).